 There are more treatments and the selection depends on your constitution and what you need at this important time of cleansing and restoration.

 This is the process of gently returning the body to normal life in a way that preserves the progress the Panchakarma treatment has made.
 Maintaining healthy eating habits, lifestyle choices, and continuing to follow the recommend herbs and lifestyle procedures for your dosha are vital to enhancing the effectiveness of the first two PK steps and your life as a whole.

-If you’d like to find out more about Panchakarma and how it can help improve your quality of life, especially in relation to the aging process, you can check out the ebook All About Panchakarma.
+If you’d like to find out more about Panchakarma and how it can help improve your quality of life, especially in relation to the aging process, download our e-guide, All About Panchakarma.

 Watch a video testimonial about a guest experience in the Diabetes and Weight Loss Program & Retreat.